zl90/CS144-labs/writeups/notes.md

 Exception: The test "overwrite" failed.
 ```

 - Looking at the `capacity` test, it looks like our stream should **not** be throwing an error when an overwrite situation occurs.
 It should just drop the leftover data.
 Easy fix. -> Spoke too soon.
-This test revealed a stack overflow. -> Wow, turns out I have to re-write the entire program to store a string, all because the `peek()` function is const and requires returning a `string_view`, meaning I can't store `char`s inside a queue for easy popping and pushing, I have to store the buffer as a string...
-That hurts...
-I can't be the only one who had the idea of storing a queue of `char`s, this must have happened to other students.
-  - Unless.. can I just store the last `char` when I perform a `push()`...?
+This test revealed a stack overflow.
+  - Looks like I've written the `pop()` function completely wrong.
+That was probably the cause of the stack overflow...
+- Now all the tests are passing!!
+- Speed is ~0.2 Gbit/s.
+Can we improve anything?